ntozubod/inr-1987/dev/doc/unicode_support/README.md

 New functionality has been added to INR to allow for the full repertoire of Unicode to be available for use in tokens.
-Although INR itself assigns no particular meanings assigned to the actual strings used for tokens, there is an obvious convention that assigns the token `a` to refer to the lower case form of the first letter of the alphabet as in 7-bit ASCII.
+Although INR itself assigns no particular meanings to the actual strings used for tokens, there is an obvious convention that assigns the token `a` to refer to the lower case form of the first letter of the alphabet as in 7-bit ASCII.